 Medicare is one of the cornerstones of our social safety net.
 I believe that Medicare beneficiaries deserve the best treatments possible.
-To that end, I supported measures like closing the Medicare prescription drug donut hole and cracking down on Medicare fraud that strengthen Medicare and improve its long-term viability.
-Uncovering Medicare fraud protects Medicare’s long-term viability and returns taxpayer dollars to their rightful purpose.
+To that end, I supported measures in the Affordable Care Act that strengthen Medicare and improve its long-term viability, like closing the Medicare prescription drug donut hole.
+This has saved 5,700 seniors in Washington state a total of $8.2 million since the law launched.
+I also support cracking down on Medicare fraud, which helps keep Medicare sustainable and returns taxpayer dollars to their rightful purpose.

-- Strongly support the Medicare fraud task force, which gets a 680 percent return on taxpayers’ investment, returning $6.80 for every $1 in fraud,
+- Strongly support the Medicare fraud task force, which gets an 810 percent return on taxpayers’ investment, returning $8.10 for every $1 in fraud.

-- Supported the expansion of health care access for 11 million kids through SCHIP.
+- Supported the expansion of health care access for 11 million kids.